Get your copy of the NSCA CPT exam cheat sheet. It helps immensely for studying for the exam.

 Most of the weight loss for obese people is through the restriction of calorie intake alone.

-A client can spare more lean body tissue when they take in a low-calorie diet, as opposed to a very low-calorie diet where you lose more lean body tissue.
+Clients can spare more lean body tissue when they take in a low-calorie diet, as opposed to a very low-calorie diet where you lose more lean body tissue.

 Calories – 500 – 1000 cal reduction from typical intake.